annamarcomini/HelpForAnimals/README.md

 - Git e Github
 - Api construída por mim com Node.js https://github.com/annamarcomini/backendHelpforAnimals

+  This project was developed with the following technologies:

+- React and CSS
+- JavaScript
+- React Icons
+- ReactQuery
+- Axios
+- Socket.io
+- Git and Github
+- Api built by me with Node.js https://github.com/annamarcomini/backendHelpforAnimals

-## 💻 Projeto
+## 💻 Projeto/ Project

-O Help For Animals foi desenvolvido para ONGs se cadastrarem e poderem exibir seus casos para achar um herói, a fim de ajudar financeiramente nos resgastes de animais.
+O Help For Animals foi desenvolvido para ONGs se cadastrarem e poderem exibir seus casos para achar um herói, a fim de ajudar financeiramente nos resgastes de animais./ Help For Animals was developed for NGOs to register and be able to showcase their cases to find a hero, in order to help financially with animal rescues.

 ## 🔖 Como executar em sua máquina
-- Baixe o código
+- Baixe o código/ Download the code
-- Baixe o código de minha api e siga as instruções de como rodar ele no seu pc
+- Baixe o código de minha api e siga as instruções de como rodar ele no seu pc/ Download my api code and follow the instructions on how to run it on your PC
-- Execute o comando Yarn
+- Execute o comando Yarn/ Run the Yarn command
-- Execute o comando Yarn Start neste repositório
+- Execute o comando Yarn Start neste repositório/ Run the Yarn Start command on this repository

-Tem o objetivo de

 ![Captura de tela 2024-03-06 214427](https://github.com/annamarcomini/HelpForAnimals/assets/116853315/8e70af6b-917a-4017-bc0e-e9a6c8c2a44a)